twmeehan/matter-tests/README.md

 ### Performance

 Larsie is continously implemented according to the principle that premature optimization is the root of all evil.
-Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are currently still being explored before moving onto parallelization.
+Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are currently still being explored.
+Larsie also supports parallelization on shared memory with OpenMP.

 ### Dependencies

 Larsie only relies only on CMake and the linear algebra library Eigen.
+To use OpenMP, use the CMake option `-DUSE_OMP=True`, and select the appropriate parallelized functions you want to use.